Farhana Yamin: Career

 She has been a lead author of the Intergovernmental Panel on Climate Change (IPCC) as well as teaching at several universities.

-From 1998-2002 she worked on legal and policy issues arising from international and European carbon markets and was a lead negotiator for the intergovernmental organisation Alliance of Small Island States (AOSIS) on the international carbon markets and the related rules dealing with the 1997 Kyoto Protocol.
-She was Director of the consortium that advised the European Commission on design of the European emissions trading directive from 1998–2002.
+From 1998 to 2002 she worked on legal and policy issues arising from international and European carbon markets and was a lead negotiator for the intergovernmental organisation Alliance of Small Island States (AOSIS) on the international carbon markets and the related rules dealing with the 1997 Kyoto Protocol.
+She was Director of the consortium that advised the European Commission on design of the European emissions trading directive from 1998 to 2002.
 Yamin later served for one year as a part-time special adviser to Connie Hedegaard, EU commissioner for climate action.

 After helping to deliver the Marrakech Accords in 2001, international rules needed to complete the Kyoto Protocol, Yamin turned to working with larger developing countries and on linking climate and development policy.

 From 2003 to 2009 Yamin worked primarily as a Senior Research Fellow at the Institute of Development Studies (IDS) at the University of Sussex but also provided advice to developing countries on climate negotiations.
 She was the Director of the BASIC Project and coordinated a consortium of 40 governmental departments and researcher bodies from Brazil, India, China and South Africa.
 This project examined the capacity & institutional challenges from climate change for these four major countries.
 In 2009, after the completion of the BASIC project, the countries used the project acronym, BASIC, to create an intergovernmental forum to continue their collaboration on climate negotiations.

 Yamin has completed several publications including two books, and she has edited two IDS Bulletins examining the nexus between climate and development, including work from an initiative to establish climate adaptation as a major research theme at IDS and helped set up IDS's climate team.